MLBazaar/MLBlocks/README.md

 Below there is a short example about how to use MLBlocks to create a simple pipeline, fit it using demo data and use it to make predictions.

-Please make sure to having installed [MLPrimitives](https://github.com/HDI-Project/MLPrimitives) before following it.
+Please make sure to have installed [MLPrimitives](https://github.com/HDI-Project/MLPrimitives) before following it.

 For advance usage and more detailed explanation about each component, please have a look